ape-box/routemaster/README.md

 This will start both the web server and ancillary processes.
 Keep in mind that the default web port that the **web** process will listen to is defined in the `.env` file.
-By default routemaster log level is set to `DEBUG` if this is too chatty you can easily configure this in the `.env` file
+By default routemaster log level is set to `DEBUG` if this is too chatty you can easily configure this in the `.env` file.
+To setup local environment variables create a `.env.local` file and copy over any you wish to change.

 --------------------------------------------------------------------------------